Class Name :

-Week 1: Care and handling of fresh, processing, storage, heat/cold, food, types of flowers—trops vs. spring, types of foliages, tools.
+Week 1: Care and handling of fresh flowers, processing, storage, how heat/cold affect flowers, food, types of flowers—tropicals vs. spring, types of foliage, tools.
 Elements of design—with visuals, floral terminology.
 Wire work with wrist corsage/boutonniere and “flower crown.”
 Different types of wire—aluminum, bark, flat, round, gauges.

-Week 2: Arrange 12 roses—wiring, care and handling, different types: spray, SA/Ecuador, CA, local, tea, petal count, shape, etc. With filler/no filler, using a vase and a container with foam.
+Week 2: Arrange 12 roses—and learn about wiring, care and handling, types (spray, SA/Ecuador, CA, local), tea, petal count, shape, etc. With filler/no filler, using a vase and a container with foam.

 Week 3: Working with tropical, in foam, for a small hospital gift.
 Also how to dress up a store-bought orchid plant for a gift.

 Week 4: European hand spiraled bouquet and presentation ideas.